 Clinically, 80% of the instances of PPH are caused by the failure of the uterus to contract after childbirth.
 This condition, known as uterine atony, leaves the blood vessels fully dilated and brings about unobstructed bleeding.

-The InPress facilitates the body’s natural mechanism for healing to address postpartum hemorrhage, without pharmaceuticals, hysterectomy, or other invasive surgical procedures.
-As opposed to merely treating the symptoms of PPH, the InPress is designed to stop bleeding by stimulating uterine contraction.
-When the InPress is inserted into a uterus upon childbirth, its proprietary mechanism is intended to stimulate the body's natural post-delivery response by gently contracting the uterus back to the right postpartum size.
+The investigational InPress Postpartum Hemorrhage Intrauterine Device is designed to facilitate the body’s natural mechanism for control of postpartum hemorrhage, without pharmaceuticals, hysterectomy, or other invasive surgical procedures.
+As opposed to merely treating the symptoms of PPH, the investigational InPress Device is designed to stop bleeding by causing uterine collapse with tamponade and stimulating uterine contractions allowing the uterus to return to the right postpartum size.

-The InPress will work quickly and effectively.
-It can dramatically reduce the cost of healthcare during childbirth and substantially reduce the risk of loss of life.
-We foresee the InPress becoming a part of the standard procedure for childbirth around the world.
-Our vision is to make the InPress affordable and accessible in developed and developing countries thus helping save the lives of women around the world.
+Our vision is to make the InPress Device affordable and accessible in developed and developing countries thus helping save the lives of women around the world.

 “The InPress technology has the potential to change the way postpartum hemorrhage is treated and save many lives.”Suellen Miller, Director of Safe Motherhood Program